HHS North Redesign Academy Leads:

 At North Campus, students select to participate in one of three theme-based academies (Performing and Media Arts, Community and Global Studies, and Engineering and Life Science).
 At Dean Campus, students select one of the nine career, vocational and technical education (CVTE) programs.
 At Opportunity Academy, students select between a set of alternative high school pathways that allow them to continue or restart on a pathway to a diploma if they are not succeeding in a traditional high school setting.

-You may review our original plan to the right.
+You may review our original plan to the left.
 Please note that as we have revised aspects of the plan throughout implementation, as we learn together how to make this redesign plan fit the needs and interests of our students and staff.